-These unaudited condensed interim consolidated financial statements were authorized for issuance by the Company's Board of Directors on February 14, 2018.
+The unaudited condensed interim consolidated financial statements were approved and authorized by the Company's Board of Directors on April 23, 2018.

 b) Basis of Accounting - Going concern

 These unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to realize its assets and discharge its liabilities in the normal course of business as they come due into the foreseeable future and meet the mandatory repayment terms of the notes payable and banking facilities (refer Note 14).